01Zhangbw/Awesome-Disordered-Speech/README.md

 # Awesome-Disordered-Speech

-There are some papers about Disordered Speech, Dysarthric and Elderly Speech.
+There are some papers about Disordered Speech, Dysarthric and Elderly Speech or Alzheimer’s Disease.

 ## Survey paper
 * Recent Progress in the CUHK Dysarthric Speech Recognition System in *TASLP* 2021, [\[paper\]](https://arxiv.org/abs/2201.05845)

-## Journal paper
+## Journal paper & preprint

 * Self-Supervised ASR Models and Features for Dysarthric and Elderly Speech Recognition in *TASLP* 2024, [\[paper\]](https://arxiv.org/abs/2407.13782)

 * Personalized Adversarial Data Augmentation for Dysarthric and Elderly Speech Recognition in *TASLP* 2024, [\[paper\]](https://arxiv.org/abs/2205.06445)
 * Speaker Adaptation Using Spectro-Temporal Deep Features for Dysarthric and Elderly Speech Recognition in *TASLP* 2022, [\[paper\]](https://arxiv.org/abs/2202.10290)
-*
+* Detecting Neurocognitive Disorders through Analyses of Topic Evolution and Cross-modal Consistency in Visual-Stimulated Narratives in *arxiv* 2025, [\[paper\]](https://arxiv.org/pdf/2501.03727)

-## Conference paper
+## Conference paper & preprint

+### 2025

+* Phone-purity Guided Discrete Tokens for Dysarthric Speech Recognition in *ICASSP* 2025, [\[paper\]](https://arxiv.org/pdf/2501.04379)

 ### 2024